avikodak/BengaluruStartupInterviews/README.md

 * How do you find whether a number is ugly or not ?
 (Divisible by 2 ,3 or 5)
 * Find the maximum length of increasing sub sequence in an array ?
 * Edit distance problem
+* Transform a given word to another word with minimum transformation where each transformation can change one charater and intermediate word must be a given dictionary of words

 **Graphs**